-Lake Country School is planning to open in Fall 2021 with students onsite five days per week.
-Do you have questions about joining LCS next year?
-Review our Admissions pages for more information or contact email@example.com.
+Lake Country School is open this Fall 2021 with students onsite five days per week.
+Do you have questions about joining LCS?
+Review our Admissions pages for more information or contact firstname.lastname@example.org.
 We look forward to talking with you!

 - their intellectual abilities and self-knowledge grow hand-in-hand?

 - imagination and curiosity are cultivated?